paultang/centermold/source/Partners.rst

     * For ocean freight, we collaborate with reputable shipping companies like OOCL, Maersk, and Hapag-Lloyd to handle bulk shipments efficiently.
     * For smaller, time-sensitive shipments, we work with FedEx, UPS  and DHL that guarantee fast and secure delivery.

-At CenterMold, we believe that our strength lies in our ability to work closely with our partners, combining our expertise with their specialized skills and resources.
-This synergy allows us to deliver outstanding products and services to our valued clients, maintaining our reputation as a leader in the mold and injection molding industry